doodersrage/PHP-Simple-CURL-Google-SERP-Proxy-System/README.md

 Simple class for sending and retrieving search queries from Google.
 I plan to add output filtering at some point.

 Inspired by an older web based application developed back in 2007.
 Quickly thrown together in 2011, posted to GitHub in 2012.
-Still needs to rewritten.
+Still needs to be rewritten.